 We will then ask you to complete a set of assessments which measure thinking skills such as memory, language, and problem solving, followed by some tasks on a laptop to assess your attention and visual perception.
 We will also ask you questions about any visual hallucinations you have experienced and perform an assessment of your movements.
-This visit is expected to last approximately 2 hours.
+We will also ask a close family member or carer to be present and answer some questionnaires about you.
+This visit is usually expected to last between 2-3 hours.